-Matt Brim is Associate Professor of Queer Studies in the English department.
+Matt Brim is Associate Professor of Queer Studies in the English department at CSI, with a faculty appointment at the Graduate Center in the Women's and Gender Studies M.A.
+Program.
 He teaches a variety of courses in LGBTQ literature and women's studies, often with a focus on black feminist/queer studies.
-His books include James Baldwin and the Queer Imagination (U. of Michigan Press, 2014), the co-edited collection Imagining Queer Methods (with Amin Ghaziani; NYU Press, 2019), and the forthcoming Poor Queer Studies (Duke U. Press, 2020), which reorients the field of queer studies away from elite institutions of higher education and toward working class schools, students, theories, and pedagogies.
+His most recent book is Poor Queer Studies: Confronting Elitism in the University (Duke University Press, 2020), which reorients the field of queer studies away from elite institutions of higher education and toward working-class schools, students, theories, and pedagogies.
+His other books are the co-edited collection Imagining Queer Methods (with Amin Ghaziani; NYU Press, 2019), and James Baldwin and the Queer Imagination (University of Michigan Press, 2014).
 He has published in venues including the Journal of Homosexuality, the Journal of Modern Literature, and the Gay and Lesbian Review.
-Brim coedited the “Queer Methods” special issue of WSQ: Women’s Studies Quarterly, and he wrote an interactive online study guide for teaching the HIV/AIDS documentary film United in Anger: A History of ACT UP.
-He has served on the board of directors for CLAGS: The Center for LGBTQ Studies, and he cofounded the Queer CUNY Faculty and Staff Working Group.
-A former general coeditor of WSQ: Women’s Studies Quarterly, published by the Feminist Press, Brim is a contributing editor for the James Baldwin Review.
-He is Academic Director of the Faculty Fellowship Publication Program, a university-wide initiative that advances CUNY’s institutional goal of supporting a diverse professoriate.
-In the fall 2019, Brim will be a Distinguished CUNY Fellow at the Advanced Research Collaborative (ARC) at The Graduate School and University Center, The City University of New York.
+Brim coedited the “Queer Methods” special issue of WSQ: Women’s Studies Quarterly, and he wrote an interactive online study guide for teaching the HIV/AIDS documentary film United in Anger: A History of ACT UP, directed by Jim Hubbard.
+He has served on the board of directors for CLAGS: The Center for LGBTQ Studies, and with Dr. David Gerstner he cofounded the Queer CUNY Faculty and Staff Working Group.
+For three years, Brim and Dr. Cynthia Chris coedited WSQ: Women’s Studies Quarterly, published by the Feminist Press.
+He is currently an associate editor for the James Baldwin Review.
+With Dr. Shelly Eversley, he is Academic Director of the Faculty Fellowship Publication Program, a university-wide initiative that advances CUNY’s institutional goal of supporting a diverse professoriate.
+In the fall 2019, Brim was a Distinguished CUNY Fellow at the Advanced Research Collaborative (ARC) at The Graduate School and University Center, The City University of New York.

 Ph.D., Indiana University